krutikaraut2004/krutikaraut2004/README.md

 - 📚 I'm a B.Tech Computer Science and Business student at SVKM's NMIMS.
 - 🪐 I'm interested in Web Development, Data Analytics, and Business Intelligence etc.
-- 📜 I'm currently learning and exploring Web Development.
+- 📜 I'm currently learning and exploring Data Science.
 - 👩‍🍳 I also enjoy cooking and baking in my free time.
 - 🌷 Pronouns: She/Her